carloscabo/npm-gulp-replacement/README.md

 # npm-gulp-replacement
-*Node npm assets compilation without Gulp / Grunt*
+**Node npm assets compilation without Gulp / Grunt**

-Tired of `gulp` bloatted dependencies, `node_modules` folders filled with thousands of files just for minify JS / CSS?
+Tired of `gulp` bloatted dependencies, `node_modules` folders filled with thousands of files just for minifying JS / CSS?
 **We too**.
 This is out humble (_and much lighter_) alternative to `gulp` and `grunt`.

 # Installation